hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 	```
 4. **Receive access token:** [The response](/api-documentation/docs/authorisation/application-restricted-endpoints#getting-access-token) contains the access token used to call the API.
 Store the access token received.
 5. Get your application ready for **testing** in the sandbox environment by following the steps on [Testing in the Sandbox](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing).<br> **Note:** This API does not feature user-restricted endpoints, please disregard any information on this.
 6. **Submit authorisation request:** Send a POST request to the `/customs/uk-notice-of-presentation-waiver/authorisations` endpoint.
-Include an array of EORI numbers between 1 and 3000.<br>
+Include an array between 1 and 3000 EORI numbers.<br>
 Example of a POST request for a single EORI number:

 	```code